The Best Paragraph I read Today

 Note to thieves: Another reason bears favored minivans is that they’re easier to break into.

 This entry was posted on Tuesday, October 27th, 2009 at 6:38 am and is filed under Traffic Culture.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.